 Project Red (P – Red)

-P- Red is a flagship program of The Intelligent Indian (TIIx) which aims to engage with individuals and communities who are committed to deconstructing several institutional, structural, interpersonal and social oppressive practices prevailing in the society against women, young girls, and non-binary persons who menstruate.
-The program is bringing education, awareness and discussion around menstrual hygiene management and Sexual and Reproductive Health Rights (SRHR) in classrooms.
+P- Red is a flagship program of The Intelligent Indian (TIIx) which aims to engage with individuals and communities who are committed to deconstructing several institutional, structural, interpersonal, and social oppressive practices prevailing in the society against women, young girls, and non-binary individuals and others who menstruate.
+The program is bringing education, awareness, and discussion around menstrual hygiene management and Sexual and Reproductive Health Rights (SRHR) in classrooms.

 Poor menstrual hygiene is the direct result of a lack of education about the subject, social taboos, lack of access to menstrual hygiene products and poor sanitation infrastructure.
 The connection between SRHR and menstrual hygiene can be broadly categorised under biological linkages and sociocultural barriers.

 Taboos ensure that women are not able to reach their full potential and are forced to withdraw from pursuing their passions and talents.
 Discriminatory laws, financial barriers, inadequate facilities and supplies and negligence in treatment by service providers are all contributing factors to the lamentable conditions of women and girls in underserved communities.

 - Breaking the taboos associated with menstruation and ensuring open conversations in society about menstruation and good menstrual hygiene, while ensuring that women and girls are made aware about good menstrual hygiene practices;

 - Bridging the gap of affordability and accessibility of sustainable menstrual products that can be used by menstruators;

 - Providing better sanitation infrastructure to menstruators (particularly in public schools) to ensure that they are not forced to face physical and mental hardships while menstruating; and